jmcnamara/XlsxWriter/dev/docs/source/chart.rst

 .. image:: _images/chart_style.png
    :scale: 75 %

-The style index number is counter from 1 on the top left.
+The style index number is counted from 1 on the top left.
 The default style is 2.